Not Without My Daughter (film): Production

 The movie was based on a book with the same title, written by Betty Mahmoody and William Hoffer and based on Betty's version of events.
 The screenplay was written by David W. Rintels.
 The film was directed by Brian Gilbert and filmed in Israel, at GG Studios in Neve Ilan and Atlanta during the summer of 1990.

-A further book was released in 2015, My Name is Mahtob written by Mahtob Mahmoody with the tagline "Not without my Daughter continues".

 Release and reception

+Upon its release on January 11, 1991, Not Without My Daughter opened with $4 million at the box office and received largely negative critical reviews, particularly for what many viewed as Islamophobic undertones.
+Despite a high-profile lead performance by Sally Field, then coming off the success of Steel Magnolias, the film failed to make a significant cultural or commercial impact initially and was often dismissed as resembling a television melodrama.

+However, the film has retained a curious afterlife, often re-aired on television, occasionally shown in educational settings, and notably broadcast in Paris the night before the 1998 USA vs. Iran World Cup match, which drew criticism from Iranian communities.
+According to Iranian-American author Reza Aslan, the film became an “albatross” for many Iranians in the U.S., reinforcing stereotypes of abusive Iranian men and oppressive Islamic society.
+Jack Shaheen cited the movie in his book about negative depictions of Arabs, Persians, and Muslims in American movies.

 Box office

 The movie debuted poorly and grossed less than $15 million in ticket sales in the United States and Canada.
 The movie plummeted in its second week.
 Internationally, it grossed $28 million for a worldwide total of $43 million.